-A cookie is a computer code which a website transfers to your computer's hard drive.
-This code enables the website to remember you and your preferences.
+A cookie is a small text file which a website saves to your computer's hard drive.
+These files allow websites to remember you and your preferences.

 Cookies are used to improve your experience when visiting websites.
 They make sure websites recognise you when you return to their site and store any visitor preferences.
 They're also used to find out how to improve the site for users.